i61mail/Webserver/README.md

 ## WebServ

 - A lightweight HTTP/1.1 web server implementation in C++98, featuring non-blocking I/O with kqueue, CGI support, and comprehensive HTTP functionality.
-Built as part of the 42 school curriculum.

 ## Table of Contents